 The COVID-19 Delta variant is easily transmissible but the mode of spread is similar to initial strain, it is still droplet, with opportunistic airborne.
 Aerosol generating procedures should be avoided if possible.
 Airborne precautions should be employed when performing aerosol generating procedures, such as post-mortem use of oscillating or fast-spinning power tools.

 Airborne precautions include:

-When transporting the deceased, the body must be placed and secured in a bag or wrapping in a manner that prevents the leakage of any body exudate or other substance.
+When transporting the deceased, the body must be placed and secured in a bag or wrapping in a manner that prevents the leakage of any exudate or other substance.
 Double bagging may be required to achieve this.

 The body bag should be clearly and permanently labelled "COVID-19 – Handle with care".

-The funeral director should only remove the body to prepare the body for viewing, cremation or burial.
+The funeral director should only temporarily remove the body to prepare the body for viewing, cremation or burial.

 Used body bags should be disposed of in clinical waste streams.

 Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) as published by the National Health and Medical Research Council.
-When placing a body in a bag or wrapping, a person must comply with standard infection control procedures consistent with the
+When placing a body in a bag or wrapping, a person must comply with standard infection prevention and control procedures consistent with the

 The owner or driver of the vehicle used to transport the deceased should be informed that the body is confirmed or suspected to be infected with COVID-19.